 Hunter, Greene County

 Located in the 7,620-acre Kaaterskill Wild Forest, the 260-foot cascading Kaaterskill waterfall is the highest in New York state.
 A popular hiking destination today and throughout the centuries, the picturesque fall was immortalized by many Hudson River School artists.
 And while the moderate 1.4-mile route won’t leave you breathless, the view at the top sure will.
-The park also offers back to nature style camping and trails for horseback riding, snowmobiling, cross-country skiing, and snowshoeing.
+The park also offers back-to-nature style camping and trails for horseback riding, snowmobiling, cross-country skiing, and snowshoeing.

 Hunter Mountain